Women in Finance Charter

 Recruitment

 We are continuously exploring new recruitment avenues to target a more diverse workforce.
+The advent of hybrid working has allowed us to explore a wider geographic area in order to maximise opportunity to secure the best talent.

 For more information about the Women in Finance Charter click here

-Race at Work Charter
+Race at Work CharterRace at Work Charter logo

 UKGI is a signatory to the Race at Work Charter from Business in the Community, an organisation created by HRH The Prince of Wales to champion responsible business.
 The charter provides five calls to action to ensure that ethnic minority employees are represented at all levels in an organisation.

-UKGI became a signatory in 2019 to amplify its commitment to improving equality of opportunity in the workplace and continues to work towards its calls to action.
+UKGI became a signatory in 2019 to amplify its commitment to improving equality of opportunity in the workplace and continues to work towards its calls to action

 For more information about the Race at Work Charter click here